Zabamund/misc/README.md

-# README
+# **_Portable Python Miscellany_**

-This repo is a **_portable python miscellany_** which is simply a collection of miscellaneous scripts and notebooks stored here so I am not tied to a specific computer.
+This repo is simply a collection of miscellaneous scripts and notebooks stored here so I am not tied to a specific computer.

 I have licensed them under the MIT License as found in the LICENSE.txt file and so I hope some of these files and code snippets might be of use to someone other than me.